A guest post from Salvador

 - Patch a gap until an already-funded solution comes into service.

-- Fill a previously identified gap which has not been funded.
+- Fill a previously identified gap that has not been funded.

 Therefore, the acquisition of equipment under UOR will result in a significant accumulation of future costs that must be drawn down from the total MoD equipment programme budget, thus reducing the amount available for the ‘normal’ acquisition of future planned programmes in later years.